 But you’ll have one other crucial duty to perform: You must determine a big dog name.

 This is usually one of the fun things new owners get to do, but it can also cause a bit of anxiety.
 After all, naming your large dog is a big decision.
 With a bit of luck, you’ll be using your dog’s name for a decade or more, so it is important to pick a good one.

 We’ll try to help you do exactly that below.
-We’ll discuss some of the principles to keep in mind when picking a name and provide 400 different big dog names that you may find suitable for your pet.
+We’ll discuss some of the things to keep in mind when picking a name for your puppy and provide over 400 of the best big dog names that you may find suitable for your pet.

 Even if you don’t find a name you like among those listed here, they may provide a bit of inspiration, which will help you come up with one on your own.

 We’ve listed 400 of the top names for big dogs below.
 Feel free to use any of the ones listed or use them as inspiration for other names you devise on your own.

 We’ve grouped the large breed dog names into a few categories to help make the list easier for you to browse.
 However, many of these names for large dogs could arguably fit into several different categories, so don’t take our groupings too seriously.

 We’ve also tried to provide a roughly (pardon the pun) 50-50 mix of male big dog names and female big dog names, but many are equally appropriate for dogs of either sex.

 Classic dog names are those that have been used a million times before, and they’ll likely be used a million more times in the future.
 You aren’t going to win any creativity contests with these names, but there is a reason most of these have become so popular.